csc-training/summerschool/unix-version-control/docs/03_version_control.md

 - At every point, you can check the current status of the local repository
     - `git status`
-    - What is changed?
-What is staged for commit?
+    - What has changed?
+What is staged for a commit?

 - Sometimes it is useful to drop local changes
     - `git stash`